vajahath/generator-ts-np/README.md

 - create git tag (`git tag v<version>`)
 - push tags (`git push --tags`)

+> :warning: However, for the first time you have to manually publish it using `npm publish`.
+Rest of the updates can be handled via travis.

 Travis will do all other things for you, including publishing your package to npm.

 ### How To Enable Travis CI/CD